 The day has finally come and gone.
 All of us have seen the Samsung Galaxy S8 in its final form, after months of countless leaks.
 It would not be an exaggeration if I went on say that it is the best-looking smartphone available right now (Fan war disclaimer: it’s purely my personal opinion!).
-Samsung has worked very hard to win back all it’s customer after the whole Note 7 fiasco and the result clearly shows in the product.
+Samsung has worked very hard to win back all it’s a customer after the whole Note 7 fiasco and the result clearly shows in the product.
+Well, there are apps that can give you LG G6 or Galaxy S8-like rounded display corners on any Android device.

 One of the first things that anyone will notice in the S8 (and S8+) is the display.
 Apart from the fact that Samsung produces the best mobile displays, S8 came with unconventional aspect ratio and rounded display corners.
 Even the LG did the exact same thing with the G6.
 Seems like this will be the new direction of OEMs on the display department.
 But the good thing is, you (and me) don’t have to feel left out in this ‘Rounded Display’ party.
 Yes, you can get (virtual) rounded display corners on your (old, there I said it,) smartphone right now!